enactjs/cli/docs/building-apps.md

 ## Custom Skin Support

-Enact supports custom skin features to let you easily override the colors of components.
+Sandstone supports custom skin features to let you easily override the colors of components.
 All you need to do is build your app with `--custom-skin` option and add a JSON file named `custom_skin.css` which includes a preset of colors, under the `customizations` folder in the build result like below.

 ```none
 my-app/